Monksy9/vroom-fe-alpha/README.md

-  # User-Friendly Sign-Up Flow
+  # Messing around with figma AI

-  This is a code bundle for User-Friendly Sign-Up Flow.
-The original project is available at https://www.figma.com/design/y92IKqEZacjEnGYjaKpTcu/User-Friendly-Sign-Up-Flow.
+  This is a code bundle for Messing around with figma AI.
+The original project is available at https://www.figma.com/design/y92IKqEZacjEnGYjaKpTcu/Messing-around-with-figma-AI.

   ## Running the code